Visan1/portfolio/README.md

 **Software Developer Freelancer at 100Devs (_January 2022 — June 2023_)**
 - Created 3+ simple home pages for local small and medium sized businesses utilizing JavaScript.
--	Collaborated with a team of developers to build modern and responsive web applications with MERN stack
+-	Collaborated with a team of developers to build modern and responsive web applications using MERN stack.
-- Built semantically structured full stack web applications tailored to education & cooking
+- Built semantically structured full stack web applications tailored to education & the culinary industry.
--	Applied agile methodologies such as SCRUM for project management
+-	Applied agile methodologies such as SCRUM for project management.

 **Quality Assurance Technician at Ventura Foods (_January 2020 - August 2021_)**